msrocka/dbdo/README.md

     pop [db | "-all"]
       removes the given database from openLCA, if the all flag is given it will remove all databases from openLCA

+    update [db]
+      runs the current (v2.0) update sequence on the given database.
 ```

 ## Installation